Bernard-AI4PH/git_assignment/README.md

 data cleaning and visualization that was done on the [can_path_dataset](https://canpath.ca/student-dataset/).

 2. The .rmd file was knitted to [data_wrangling_viz.html](https://github.com/Bernard-AI4PH/git_assignment/commit/5cd00ba46c506f16a294d3dcf793f3a315c9e907) which presents the code and output in a single file.
+This file can be downloaded and viewed on a web browser

+# Pull request

+The [github_assignment](https://github.com/walkabilly/github_assignment) repository for the class was forked [github_assignment](https://github.com/Bernard-AI4PH/github_assignment) to my dashboard.
+I then worked on the .md file and submmited a gif downloaded from [tenor_gif](https://tenor.com/en-GB/) as well pull request.